nvimdev/guard-collection/CONTRIBUTING.md

   ok 1 - <tool-name> can format
   ok 1 - <tool-name> can lint
   ```

+- Modify `test/setup.sh` so that CI installs your tool

 - Optionally, format the code with stylua
   ```shell